A Slice of Srimad Ramayana in Sri Rallapalli Anantakrishna Sarma’s Life

-This was not merely some kind of traditional or routine devotion he had towards Sri Venkateshwara.
-It was a cultivated life in every sense of the word.
-It was a pristine Sanatana cultivation watered by the Seven Sacred Rivers that included but was not limited to a traditional Vedic education, Sanskrit, literature, music, teaching, scholarship and spirituality.
+Neither was this merely some kind of blind or routine devotion he had towards Sri Venkateshwara.
+It was a cultivated life in every sense.
+Cultivated and constantly refined by focused study and continuous practice.
+It was a pristine Sanatana cultivation watered by the Seven Sacred Rivers (Saptasindhu) that included but was not limited to a traditional Vedic education, Sanskrit, literature, music, teaching, scholarship and spirituality.
 Here is a glimpse into the kind of training that went behind this grand evolution of Sri Rallapalli Anantakrishna Sarma.

-Like most traditional Brahmanas of the time, Sri Rallapalli Anantakrishna Sarma (1893 – 1975) endured a modest childhood spent in a tiny village named Rallapalli in the Kalyanadurga Taluk, Anantapur District.
-He was sent to Mysore for higher education when he was just thirteen where he spent some time at the home of a relative.
-Then he became a residential scholar in the renowned Parkala Matha (of the Srivaishnava Sect), which enjoyed the status of being the Rajaguru to the Mysore Royal Family.
+Like most traditional Brahmanas of the time, Sri Rallapalli Anantakrishna Sarma (1893 – 1975) had endured the ardour of a modest childhood spent in a tiny village named Rallapalli in the Kalyanadurga Taluk, Anantapur District.
+He was sent to Mysore for higher education when he was just thirteen, where he spent some time at the home of a relative.
+Then he became a residential scholar in the renowned Parkala Matha (of the Srivaishnava Sect), which enjoyed the status of being the Rajaguru to the Mysore Wodeyar Royal Family.
 Sri Rallapalli Anantakrishna Sarma’s experiences at this Matha in his formative years indelibly shaped the rest of his life.